Some say…it’s the single greatest musical instrument ever invented.

 5. Ovation

-Ovation is one of the few brands of acoustic guitars with popular models at every price range, for both newbies and professionals.
+Ovation is one of the few acoustic guitar brands with popular models at every price range, for both beginners and pros.

-The first unique feature of the these guitars is their unusually thin necks…
+The first unique feature of these guitars is their unusually thin necks, which many say more closely resemble the feel of an electric guitar.

-The second unique feature of Ovation guitars is their round, bowl-shaped back/sides, which is made of a synthetic “fiberglass-like” material known as Lyrachord.
+Their second unique feature is their round, bowl-shaped back/sides made of a synthetic “fiberglass-like” material known as Lyrachord.

 According to Ovation, the methods used in manufacturing these backs, based of helicopter engineering techniques, have the effect of controlling vibrations and minimizing unwanted feedback.